vttresearch/siteopt_toolbox/docs/introduction.md

 - change sheets in the file from the tabs below the data table.
 This applied only to files which have multiple tabs, such as "modelspec.xlsx".
 - save the edited data by pressing `Save` (or CTRL-S)

 You will notice that some cells accepts text values, others numeric values (or timeseries references preceeded by "ts:"), and still others a selection of predefined values.
 If you make a reference to a time series, there is a button which allows you to upload the corresponding CSV file.
+A wrong type of data causes the cell to be highlighted.
+You will also see an exclamation mark next to the file name in the data editor.

+Refer to the guidelines in the “Preparing input data” section for the required data‑input format.

 ### Running the model